Bunker Hill Houston Neighborhood Guide

 The Galleria, a major retail and entertainment destination in Houston, is a short drive east of Bunker Hill Village.
 The Hedwig Shopping center is a few minutes away, while the Village Plaza at Bunker Hill is just across the freeway.

 The Memorial City Mall, located along Katy Freeway, features JCPenney, Macy’s, Dillard’s, Target, and Sears.
 The CityCentre, on the other hand, is a located along Beltway 8.
-It is a relatively new, pedestrian-friendly mall that features several restaurants.
+It is a relatively new, pedestrian-friendly mall that features several upscale boutiques, stores, and restaurants.

 Memorial Park, one of the largest urban parks in the country, is also within reach of Bunker Hill Village.
 The Memorial Park Golf Course, an 18-hole municipal course with a slope rating of 122 and a course rating of 73, is located within the park.
 The Houston Arboretum and Nature Center, along with several miles of trails and picnic areas, are also within Memorial Park, just a couple of miles east of Bunker Hill.